tandica/leetcode/arrays+hashing/arrays+hashing.md

 - An array is a continuous block of data
 - two most common operations for sata structures are **Reading** and **Writing** the data
 - static arrays have fixed sizes

+## Dynamic Arrays
+- this is the default in Python and JS
+- there is a dynamic "pointer" which identifies the end of the array

+## Stacks
+- can be implemented using dynamic arrays